Unthanksgiving Day: Background

 Graffiti still visible in 2010 on Alcatraz Island from the 1975 IAT occupation.

 In 1969, a number of Native American members of the Alcatraz-Red Power Movement group Indians of All Tribes (IAT) occupied the island of Alcatraz, under the terms of the 1868 Treaty of Fort Laramie that allocated surplus government land to Native Americans.
 The occupation lasted for 19 months, from November 20, 1969, to June 11, 1971.
 They were visited by members of the American Indian Movement (AIM) who, inspired by the occupation, led other protests, the first on Thanksgiving in 1970 when they painted Plymouth Rock red.
 The latter protest continued as the National Day of Mourning.
 The US government ended the Alcatraz occupation with force.
 During the occupation, hundreds of Native Americans joined the movement to speak out for their rights.
-This was part of a heavy period of Indian activism and protest at a time when the civil rights movement in the United States amongst minorities was at a height.
+This was part of a heavy period of Indian activism and protest at a time when the civil rights movement in the United States amongst minorities was at its height.

 Contemporary observance

 Every year on the date of the United States Thanksgiving holiday in November, several thousand indigenous people and spectators travel to Alcatraz Island.
-Groups dance before sunrise, to honor their ancestors, while other groups demonstrate other aspects of their cultures and heritage and speak out for the rights of their people.
+Groups dance before sunrise to honor their ancestors, while other groups demonstrate other aspects of their cultures and heritage and speak out for the rights of their people.
 The celebration is open to the public.

 A similar sunrise ceremony at Alcatraz Island is also held on Indigenous Peoples' Day.